SeanHwangG/test/computer-science/os.md

   * set of pages a process needs in memory to prevent heavy faulting
   ![Working set vs pagefault](images/20210522_231004.png)

+> Question

-> 32bit system with 1K pages, offest is 10bits and single level paging
+* 32bit system with 1K pages, offest is 10bits and single level paging

-* How many bits are in the VPN?
-  * 32 - 10 = 22 bits
+  * How many bits are in the VPN?: 32 - 10 = 22 bits
   * For a virtual address of 0xFFFF, what is virtual page number?
     * 0xFC00 (0x0000FFFF & 0xFFFFFC00) is page address
     * 0x3F (0xFC00 >> 10)
   * What is physical address of the base of physical page number 0x4?
     * 4 \* 1k = 4096
   * If virtual page for 0xFFFF is mapped to physical page number 0x4, what's physical address corresponding to virtual address 0xFFFF
     * 0x100 (physical) + 0x3FF (offset) = 0x13FF

-> 44bit virtual address, page size is 64K and 4bytes per page table entry

-* How many pages are in the virtual address space?
+* 44bit virtual address, page size is 64K and 4bytes per page table entry How many pages are in the virtual address space?
   * \# pages = 2^44 (virtual address space) / 2^16 (page size) = 2^28

-> When do most of the operating systems run a background thread to evict pages to free memory space?
+* When do most of the operating systems run a background thread to evict pages to free memory space?
   * when they notice​ fewer​ HW pages available than LW pages available

-> What would be valid, reference, modified bit immediately after a successful store instruction to a page in memory
+* What would be valid, reference, modified bit immediately after a successful store instruction to a page in memory
   * 1, 1, 1

-> What is the most important factor in determining the page size
+* What is the most important factor in determining the page size
   * TLB hit rate

-> For three page frames, how many page faults would be generated
+* For three page frames, how many page faults would be generated

 ```cpp
 int A[][] = new int[100][100];